cvbicwh/rk918_rk919_re/README.md

 ![rev1_rev2](https://github.com/user-attachments/assets/e1a39c6c-0770-4e64-b656-186737c9461b)

 Although both variants feature unbrickable ROM-based bootloaders, discretion is strongly advised when flashing.
 The stock firmware has been extracted for both revisions.
 Since I don't have a Rev2 board, I cannot verify any of the behaviors from this board, and was recently notified about the latter variant.
+If any of the boards were ever to be unplugged in the middle of an update, it would be stuck be in bootloader mode instead of causing a brick, given the ROM-based bootloader.

 If there's any other variants of the RK918/919 that aren't listed below, please create an issue and I would be glad to add them!